10 Road Safety Tips for Pedestrians

 (more…)

-Read MoreCommon Causes of Pedestrian Car Accidents
+Common Causes of Pedestrian Accidents

-Pedestrian car accidents cause thousands of injuries and deaths every year in the United States.
+Pedestrian accidents cause thousands of injuries and deaths every year in the United States.
 According to the NHTSA in a 2014 report, pedestrians account for 14 percent of all road fatalities.
-Knowing the causes of pedestrian car accidents can help to reduce your risk of being injured in a pedestrian accident.
+Knowing the common causes of pedestrian accidents can help to reduce your risk of being injured in a pedestrian accident.

 If you or a loved one was injured in a pedestrian accident, contact a personal injury attorney today.
 The injury lawyer can help you fight for justice and recover damages for medical expenses, lost wages, pain and suffering and more.